 You can learn more about choosing an issue from this excellent Joint Religious Legislative Coalition blog on the topic.

 What happens if you want to set up creates rival neighborhood associations?
 Perhaps the existing organization is stale and boring, and you long for action.
-Or previous neighborhood associations have burned its bridges with City Hall, and you feel it will never be effective.
+Or previous neighborhood associations have burned their bridges with City Hall, and you feel they will never be effective.

 Try not to start a neighborhood association with the same neighborhood boundaries as an existing organization simply because you are a personal or political foe of the leader of the other organization.
 Think of your community first.
 But a new organization is preferable to an ineffective one.
 If you try your best to work within the existing organization and cannot do so, then you may need to begin something new.

 To continue with the rest of this three-part article, click the link for page 2 (inviting neighbors and planning the first couple of meetings) or 3 (officers and other important decisions when you are brand new) below.
+Another option is to purchase our inexpensive ebook, which pulls together information from different parts of our website and adds sample materials not available online.
 Also at some point be sure to look at the general page for neighborhood associations, which contains essential information for you when you decide to proceed.